Axis-Fi/axis-core/design/EMPA.md

 ```

 ### Auction Settlement Part 2: Evaluate winners and send proceeds

 The final step to settle an auction is to evaluate the sorted, decrypted bids to determine the marginal price for the auction and distribute funds to the winners.
 If the auction did not reach the minimum price or minimum fill capacity, then the auction is settled without winners, and users can claim refunds.
-If there are winners, then they are paid out the base tokens (or derivative) and the seller receives the proceeds.
-Users that do not win must claim a refund.
+If there are winners, the settlement is stored for later.
 The settlement function is open and can be called by anyone after the decryption process is complete.

+What could cause a loss of funds?

+-

 ```mermaid
 sequenceDiagram